tekumara/notes/prefect-kubernetes.md

 k8s sweet spot is stateless, multi-replica, short running workloads that run continuously.
 Batch jobs are single replica, long-running workloads that run to completion. k8s node scaling or maintenance events will restart Prefect job Pods.
 When this happens the agent does funny things, see [#3058](https://github.com/PrefectHQ/prefect/issues/3058).

+When cancelling a flow, Prefect will leave Kubernetes jobs and pods running.

 ## Enabling debug logging on the agent

 Create a configmap: